Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Taking cuttings in the spring is known as soft wood cuttings because the branches are actively growing.
 You can also propagate your roses in the late fall or early winter using the same technique.
 In this case, it’s known as a hard wood cutting because the plant is dormant in the late fall and winter.

 Another easy way to propagate your rose bush is using a technique known as layering.
 When your rose has finished blooming, bend a couple of branches down until they touch the ground.
-Anchor the branch to the ground and cover it with soil.
-You can use the same that your use to anchor floating row covers in your vegetable garden.
+Anchor the branch to the ground and cover the middle with soil.
+You can use the same pins that your use to anchor floating row covers in your vegetable garden.
 Be careful not to cover the end of the branch with soil.
 It needs those leaves to feed the branch as it develops roots.
 Keep it watered.
 You will know that roots have developed under the soil when you see new growth begin on the exposed part of the branch.
-Now you can sever the branch from the main bush, carefully dig up the new root ball and plant it elsewhere in your garden. pins
+Now you can sever the branch from the main bush, carefully dig up the new root ball and plant it elsewhere in your garden.

 No matter which part of the country that you live in, you can grow a colorful reminder of our pioneer heritage.